aliceinwire/presentations/OSSJ_2025/OSSJ_2025_kernelci-cli.md

 <!--
 Tell the story quickly: morning summary, chase failures, decide if it’s infra, then automate.
 Encourage saving commands to a script or chat message for team visibility.
--->
+I discovered yesterday that because of changes on api results compare is broken -->

 ---